dbj-systems/dbj--nanolib/valstat.md

 template <typename T1_, typename T2_>
 using pair_of_options = std::pair<std::optional<T1_>, std::optional<T2_>>;
 ```
-Four (4) possible states of "occupancy" of this structure are:
+Four (4) possible states of "occupancy" of this structure are (a and b are instances of types T1 and T2):

  | id  | occupancy pattern   | name   |
  | --- | ------------------- | ------ |